-For all most all issued securities OTC contracts with BNP Paribas group companies are agreed having the same characteristics as the issued securities.
+For almost all issued securities OTC contracts with BNP Paribas group companies are agreed having the same characteristics as the issued securities.
 This means that the underlying quantity, issue price, strike, parity, maturity and quoted price for exercise are identical.
 Concerning one issued security the Company entered into repurchase agreements with BNP Paribas.

-During 2017 the Company entered into a repack-transaction: the Company is issuing securitized notes, backed by Bonds
+The Company is also active into repack transactions: the Company is issuing securitized notes, backed by Bonds.